GitHub First-Time

 Prerequisites¶

-Loop 3 requires iOS 15.1 or higher
+Loop 3 requires iOS 15.1 or higher, no reason not to update to latest iOS

 Build Loop¶

-There are only two prerequisites to Build Loop with this method.
+There are only two prerequisites to build Loop with this method.

 - Paid Apple Developer account